-Lauren Fisher begins her fourth season with the Radcliffe lightweight crew as an assistant coach in 2016-17.
+Lauren Fisher begins her sixth season with the Radcliffe lightweight crew as an assistant coach in 2017-18.
 Fisher came to Cambridge from Ithaca, New York, where she spent two years as an intern and assistant women’s rowing coach with her alma mater, Cornell.

-In her four years with the Black and White, Fisher been a part of four IRA National medals and four EAWRC Sprints medals.
+In her five years with the Black and White, Fisher been a part of four IRA National medals and five EAWRC Sprints medals.

 The varsity four boat coached by Fisher took fourth at the IRA National Championships in 2016.

 In 2014, Fisher helped lead Radcliffe to its first IRA National Championship title since 1997 and seventh overall in program history.
 The Black and White opened the season ranked third in the nation before taking over the top position on April 23 and sustaining it through the remainder of the season.
 Radcliffe finished the year with an unblemished 9-0 record and won the Eastern Sprints for the second-straight year with a course-record time.

 As an intern, Fisher guided the third varsity eight to a fifth-place finish at the 2011 Women’s Eastern Sprints, earning her a promotion to assistant coach for the 2011-12 season.
 At the 2012 Ivy League Championships, she coached the third varsity to a third-place medal, while the fourth varsity claimed fifth in the third varsity event.

 During her term as head coach of the Niskayuna Rowing Club in 2011, the U17 men’s team took fifth in the Canadian Henley Regatta Final.
 She previously served as the youth rowing coach and varsity girls head coach at the club.

 In 2010, Fisher assumed the role as the varsity girls coach at the Cascadilla Boat Club, where she initiated a summer competitive sculling program with the head coach.